cypress-io/cypress/docs/source/api/commands/route.md

 ## Using Fixtures as Responses

-Instead of writing a response inline you can automatically connect a response with a [fixture](https://on.cypress.io/api/fixture).
+Instead of writing a response inline you can automatically connect a response with a {% url `cy.fixture()` fixture %}.

 ```javascript
 cy.server()